 Do you love the idea of a healthy, home-cooked meal, but only have time for takeout during the week?
 Effective meal planning is one of the keys to healthy eating.
-Smart planning means nutritious food will be available even when you’re starving and short on time.
+Smart planning means nutritious food will be available even when you’re very hungry and short on time.

 We’ll save you time – and money – with these easy meal prep strategies.